 The sector accounts provide, by institutional sector, a systematic description of the different stages of the economic process: production, generation of income, distribution of income, redistribution of income, use of income and financial and nonfinancial accumulation.
 The sector accounts also include balance sheets to describe the stocks of assets, liabilities and net worth at the beginning and the end of the accounting period.
 The variables/concepts described in the sector accounts include transactions in products, transactions in non-produced non-financial assets, distributive transactions, transactions in financial assets and liabilities, other changes in assets, non-financial and financial assets and liabilities.

-The input-output framework, through the supply and use tables, sets out in more detail the production process (cost structure, income generated and employment) and the flows of goods and services (output, imports, exports, final consumption, intermediate consumption and capital formation by product group).
-These variables are broken down by industry (NACE Rev. 2) and product (CPA 2014).
+The input-output framework, through the supply and use tables, sets out in more detail the production process (cost structure and income generated) and the flows of goods and services (output, imports, exports, final consumption, intermediate consumption and capital formation by product group).
+In input-output tables, these variables are broken down either by industry (NACE Rev. 2) or product (CPA 2.1).

 ESA 2010 also encompasses concepts of population and employment.
-Such concepts are relevant for the sector accounts, the accounts by industry and the supply and use framework.
+Such concepts are relevant for the sector accounts and the detailed breakdown of main GDP aggregates by industry.

 Regional accounts provide regional breakdowns for major aggregates such as gross value added by industry, gross fixed capital formation and household income.
 Regional breakdowns are based on the NUTS classification.
 National accounts concepts are also used for regional accounts.